 Deciding to Retire

 Trin was ready by then.
-I, on the other hand, still had a part of me that did not want to let go of my career.
-It took one horrible day at work to push me over the edge.
-I came home that night and the first thing I said to Trin was, “let’s do it.”
+I, on the other hand, still had a part of me that did not want to let go of my career even though the work environment had grown toxic.
+I kept hoping it would get better, but it continually grew worse.
+Finally, one horrible day at work pushed me over the edge.
+I came home that night discouraged with job.

 Already the scenery was changing for me.
 It felt like I had gotten off a speeding train and I could enjoy watching the mere being of a tree with its sinuous branches and vibrant foliage, something that we take for granted even at a walking pace.
 It was a stark contrast to a blurred forest whizzing by.

-I already had a work trip planned for India so we decided that when I got back from that trip we would both give our notices at work.
+I already had a work trip planned for India so we decided to give our notices when I got back from that trip.
+We had to gradually tell everyone.
 Some of these conversations were more difficult than others.
-I called my sister in Phoenix who was not at all surprised and said we must write a book about it.
+One of my first calls was to my sister in Phoenix.
+She was not at all surprised and said we must write a book about it.
 I called my mom.
 She was a bit more apprehensive and asked if we would still have a phone.
-My dad brought up the issue with the Zika virus.
+My dad brought up concerns about the Zika virus.

-Next, we called our longtime friends Mike and Kristina, and said we needed to talk and wanted to meet them at a restaurant sometime soon.
+Next, we called our longtime friends Mike and Kristina.
+We asked them if we could meet up at a restaurant to talk sometime soon.

 Trin and I arrived first at the Mexican restaurant and I practiced the Spanish words on the menu.
 We both needed to learn Spanish for this trip.
-I have always wanted to learn another language.
-They arrived with expectations.
+Mike and Kristina arrived with expectations of something big.

 “We are going to do it, we are retiring this year.
 Selling everything and headed to South America to travel,” we told them.

 Mike and Kristina were super excited for us, but not surprised.
-They offered to help in any way they could to make this possible for us (little did either of us know we would have to call in a few favors from them).
+They offered to help in any way they could to make this possible for us.
+Little did either of us know we would have to call in a few favors from them before finally taking off.

 My trip to India was the hardest.
 I have worked with Vinny and Abhinav since 2009 they are like family to me and I would have to say goodbye.
 As is the hospitality in India they both picked me up from the airport in New Delhi when I arrived.
 Rahul and Ankita met us at a local kabob place where we had dinner and just enjoyed seeing each other again and catching up.
 I asked Vinny and Abhinav to meet me in the hotel lobby later that evening.